-In July 2022, the Company received Investigational New Drug (IND) application clearance from the FDA for a controlled, Phase 2 trial of tegoprubart for the prevention of transplant rejection in persons receiving a kidney transplant.
-The Phase 2 study will be a multicenter, open-label, active control study to assess the safety and efficacy of tegoprubart compared with tacrolimus in the preservation of allograft function after kidney transplantation.
-The study will enroll approximately 120 participants (60/arm) undergoing kidney transplant and will run in parallel to the ongoing Phase 1b clinical trial of tegoprubart in kidney transplantation.
-The Company plans to initiate patient enrollment in the third quarter of 2023, subject to financing.
+In July 2022, we received Investigational New Drug (IND) application clearance from the FDA for our controlled, Phase 2 BESTOW trial of tegoprubart for the prevention of transplant rejection in persons receiving a kidney transplant.
+The BESTOW study is a multi-center, two-arm, active comparator, head-to-head superiority clinical study, and will enroll 120 participants undergoing kidney transplantation in the U.S. and other countries to evaluate the safety, pharmacokinetics, and efficacy of tegoprubart compared to the calcineurin inhibitor tacrolimus.
+The study's primary objective is to assess graft function as measured by estimated eGFR at 12 months post-transplant in participants treated with tegoprubart compared to tacrolimus.
+Secondary objectives will include assessment of graft survival, biopsy-proven acute rejection, and the incidence of new onset diabetes mellitus after transplant.
+The BESTOW study is running in parallel to the ongoing Phase 1b clinical trial of tegoprubart in kidney transplantation.
+The first subject in the BESTOW study was dosed in August 2023.